 Spread the potatoes onto a rimmed baking sheet and pop it in the oven for a little while.
 Stir, then continue roasting until the potatoes are golden brown and fork tender.

-Sprinkle roasted potatoes with fresh parsley, serve and enjoy!
+Sprinkle your roasted potatoes with fresh parsley, serve and enjoy!

 Roasted Russet Potatoes FAQ

-The key to crispy potatoes is the oven’s temperature.
+The secret to crispy potatoes is the oven’s temperature.
 This recipe calls for a temperature of 425 degrees Fahrenheit.
+With the help of the olive oil, cooking them at this higher temperature helps to achieve that nice crunchy bite.

 Your potatoes may take longer to cook if you cut them a bit too thick.
 I recommend cutting them thinner before roasting them.